jaakkopasanen/AutoEq/README.md

 #### Android
 doesn't have any system-wide parametric equalizers but there are several options which all have different caveats.

-Android has a native ten band equalizer which can be controlled with [Music Equalizer EQ](#music-eq-equalizer) app for system wide equalization without rooting.
+Android has a native equalizer which can be controlled with [Music Equalizer EQ](#music-eq-equalizer) app for system wide equalization without rooting.
 This is the best option for non-rooted users who use Spotify.